fantauzzi/CarND-Vehicle-Detection/README.md

 ![alt text][image13]

- Function `main()` uses the thresholded heatmap to determine bounding boxes for detected cars: it calls `scipy.ndimage.measurements.label()` to enumerate clusters of adjacent non-zero pixels from the thresholded heatmap.
-Below a graphic representation of the output of `label()`.
+ Function `main()` uses the thresholded heatmap to determine bounding boxes for cars: it calls `scipy.ndimage.measurements.label()` to enumerate clusters of adjacent non-zero pixels from the thresholded heatmap.
+Below a graphic representation of `label()`'s output.
  ![alt text][image14]

 Finally, `main()` determines the tightest (smallest) bounding box for every cluster, calling function `draw_labeled_bounding_boxes()` (adopted from Udacity's lesson).
 The frame below is an example of the result, saved into the output video stream.